makersacademy/bowling-challenge/README.md

 - It's extremely simple, load the page and start clicking the pin buttons at the bottom of the page to enter your scores.
 - The page won't allow you to enter a non-viable score.
-- When the round is finished your score your final score will be displayed at the bottom.
+- When the round is finished your final score will be displayed at the bottom.
 - Simply click 'Start New Game' any time you want to clear the scorecard and start.

 ### Final thoughts

 - This was a lot of fun to make.
-I would like to maybe implement a database system, maybe to store results for multiple rounds with multiple players.
+I would like to implement a database system, maybe to store results for multiple rounds with multiple players.
 If I get time I'll definitely have a go.
 - I probably should have refactored out another main object Frame, as my Bowling object is doing an awful lot at the moment.
 But I think my code is fairly clear, so I decided to go with simplicity rather than the Single Responsibility Principle.
 - I spent HOURS trying to get that bloody 10 button's text aligned properly, but it defeated me.
 I would love to know how to fix it!
 - I'm particularly pleased with animations on the Start New Game button.